Itamar-Horowitz/Predicting-A-Song-s-Popularity-Using-Mamba/README.md

 python train_model.py

 This script trains the Mamba model on the Spotify dataset, performs hyperparameter tuning, and evaluates the model's performance.

-## Dataset

-The dataset used for this project is the [Spotify Audio Features dataset], made of 4,471 songs which includes various audio features of Spotify songs such as acousticness, danceability, energy, tempo, etc.

 ## References
 * https://github.com/state-spaces/mamba